- Rapid Reference 🚀

 - Tests which may be considered:

-- Basic organ-supportive critical care (e.g. vasopressors to support blood pressure).
+- Supportive care (e.g., vasopressors to support blood pressure).

 - Antibiotics are not indicated for differentiation syndrome.
 However, it may be impossible to initially differentiate between differentiation syndrome and sepsis with certainty.
 When in doubt, it may be reasonable to cover for both possibilities (with steroid and antibiotic).
 Antibiotics should be stopped within <48 hours if culture results and imaging don't show a focus of infection.